15 House Cleaning Tips to Keep Your Home Spotless… Even with Kids & Pets!

 Out of sight, out of mind. 😉

-The last thing we need is to feel stressed about a messy house on top of all the other responsibilities we have on a daily basis.
-Instead of comparing yourself to others, remember there’s no such thing as perfection. 🤗
+The last thing we need is to feel stressed about a messy house on top of all the other responsibilities we have daily.
+Instead of comparing yourself to others, remember there’s no such thing as perfection and sometimes getting outside for a walk and fresh air will alleviate more than completing a chore. 🤗